-The pavilion Slow Food Expo in Milan 2015 designed by Herzog & de Meuron allows visitors to discover the importance of agricultural biodiversity and food, to explore the variety of products that are the protagonists of biodiversity and to become aware of the need to adopt new habits consumption.
+The Slow Food pavilion at Milan Expo 2015 designed by Herzog & de Meuron allows visitors to discover the importance of agricultural and food biodiversity, to explore the variety of products that are protagonists of biodiversity and to become aware of the need to adopt new habits of consumption.

-The concept of the pavilion is based on a simple layout of tables that creates an atmosphere of dining hall and market.
-People can watch visual contributions, read key texts on the different consumption habits and their consequences for our planet, we can meet and discuss with representatives of sustainable agriculture and local food production to learn about alternative approaches and can smell, the taste and wealth of agricultural and food biodiversity.
+The pavilion concept is based on a simple table layout that creates an atmosphere of refectory and market.
+People can look at visual contributions, read key texts on different consumption habits and their consequences for our planet, they can meet and discuss with exponents of sustainable agriculture and local food production to learn about alternative approaches and they can smell, the taste and richness of agricultural products and the biodiversity of food.

-Within this space, it was erected three cabins, archaic structures, almost primitive, wooden, which define the triangular space of a courtyard or market.
-These cabins are long and slender buildings memory of the Lombard farmhouse 'Mas'.
-After the Expo will be dismantled and reassembled as garden sheds in school gardens throughout Italy by Slow Food Initiative 'Orto in Condotta'.
+Within the space, three barracks have been erected, archaic, almost primitive, wooden structures that define the triangular space of an internal courtyard or market.
+These shacks are long and thin buildings remembrance of the Lombard farmhouse of the 'Cascina'.
+After the Expo they will be disassembled and reassembled as garden houses in school gardens throughout Italy by Slow Food for the 'Orto in Condotta' initiative.

 Photo credit: Marco Jetti